-- 17.1 All exercises are composed of pair/group elements characteristic of the exercise. - 17.2 Balance Exercises must demonstrate strength, balance, flexibility and agility. - 17.3 Dynamic Exercises must demonstrate flight from throws, boosts, pitches and flight before catches. - 17.4 Combined Exercises must demonstrate elements characteristic of both the Balance and Dynamic Exercise. - 17.5 There are Special Requirements (SR) for the composition of each exercise. - 17.6 In all exercises, the pair or group must perform the required number and type of partner elements characteristic for the particular exercise. - 17.7 In all exercises, individual elements may be performed for difficulty credit.
+- 17.1 All exercises are composed of pair/group elements characteristic of the exercise. - 17.2 Balance Exercises must demonstrate strength, balance, flexibility and agility. - 17.3 Dynamic Exercises must demonstrate flight from throws, boosts, pitches and flight before catches. - 17.4 Combined Exercises must demonstrate elements characteristic of both the Balance and Dynamic Exercise. - 17.5 The number of elements for difficulty is limited to a maximum of 8 pair/group elements in all exercises. - 17.6 There are Special Requirements (SR) for the composition of each exercise.

+- 17.7 In all exercises, the pair or group must perform the required number and type of partner elements characteristic for the particular exercise. - 17.8 In all exercises, individual elements may be performed for difficulty credit.
 However, they are not required.
-They must be selected from the Tables of Difficulty and be characteristic of the exercise. - 17.8 In all exercises, the maximum number of individual elements that may be performed for difficulty credit by each partner is 6.
-The 6 individual elements that will be evaluated for difficulty are the 6 declared on the tariff sheet.
-Unlimited additional individual elements may be performed for no difficulty credit.
+They must be selected from the Tables of Difficulty.